How To Make Lavender Oil

 Store your finished oil in the dark glass bottle in a cool dark place to preserve it's healthful properties.
 Your oil should last up to a year when properly stored.

-This makes a wonderful fragrant Lavender infusion that can be used for bath and body purposes such as massage or a lovely thoughtful handcrafted gift for a special person.
+This makes a wonderful fragrant Lavender infusion that can be used for bath and body purposes such as massage or a lovely thoughtful handcrafted Lavender gift for a special person.
 This is not the same as pure Lavender Essential Oil made with the Steam Distillation process.

-Depending on your choice of base oil you may even use it for culinary (cooking) purposes or one of the many other ways to use Lavender Oil.
+Depending on your choice of base oil you may even use it for culinary (cooking) purposes or one of the Lavender Oil uses.
+Making Lavender Oil from plants you have grown can be a very rewarding experience.